Jonas Damborg: Randers

 Damborg was 18 years old when he moved to Randers FC.
 Before, he had played youth football for Frem Skørping and Støvring IF.
 He made his professional debut on 10 April 2005 in a 1–1 home draw against OB.
 He came on as a substitute in the 38th minute for the injured John Sandberg.
 During the first half year, he made eight Superliga appearances.
 He scored a single goal for Randers – in a 4–0 away win over AaB on 22 October 2006.

 Hobro

 On 4 July 2011, it was announced that Damborg signed with Danish 1st Division club Hobro IK.

 Damborg was part of the team that sensationally reached promotion to the Danish Superliga in 2014, with a team consisting of semi-professionals.

 On 6 August 2020, Damsborg – who had grown into team captain – signed a contract extension until the summer of 2021.

 Retirement

 At the end of his contract, 35-year-old Damsborg announced his retirement from football and revealed, that he would continue at Hobro as a board member.
-Beside that, he was also hired as a insurance broker at Willis Towers Watson.
+Beside that, he was also hired as an insurance broker at Willis Towers Watson.

 On 2 September 2021, Damborg confirmed that he would function as a player and assistant coach for Danish amateur club Vorup FB who was playing in the Jutland Series.